NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

       Row-based tables are used to simplify, e.g,. the organization of electrode-metadata in NWB:N 2 (see above).
       (See the `specification language release notes <http://schema-language.readthedocs.io/en/latest/specification_language_release_notes.html#release-notes>`_ for details about the addition of compound data types in the schema).

+      * *Referencing rows in a row-based tables:* Subsets of rows can referenced directly via a region-reference to the row-based table.
+Subsets
+      * *Referencing columns in a row-based table:* This is currently not directly supported, but could be implemented via a combination of an object-reference to the table and a list of the lables of columns.

     * **Column-based tables:** are implemented via the new neurodata_type :ref:`DynamicTable <sec-DynamicTable>`.
       A DynamicTable is simplified-speaking just a collection of an arbitrary number of :ref:`TableColumn <sec-TableColumn>` datasets (all with equal length) and a dataset storing row ids and a dataset storing column names.
 The